-While we’ve been fortunate enough to enjoy endless sunshine and comfortable temperatures this past week, there is no denying that winter is on the way.
-With mornings in the 40’s, I think it’s time to start talking about what we should be doing to get our homes ready for the cold before it actually comes.
+While temperatures have been pretty comfortable this past week, there is no denying that winter is on the way.
+With mornings in the 30’s and 40’s, I think it’s time to start talking about what we should be doing to get our homes ready for the cold before it actually comes.
 So without further ado, here are my top five tips:

 Take a picture of your roof.

 We’ll start with an easy one.
 Go outside and snap a photo of your roof from each direction.
-If you’re scratching your head wondering why, I’ll tell you.
+Wondering why?
 When we get a massive snowfall, I always recommend for people to get their roofs shoveled.
 Removing the snow helps to reduce the risk of leaks and other damage to your home.
 But when the snow is very deep, it’s impossible to see the pipes, skylights and other parts and pieces that stick up out of the roof.
-Keeping a picture of the surface is a great way to minimize the probability of an accident when you’re trying to prevent damage in the first place.
+Keeping a picture of the clean surface is a great way to minimize the probability of an accident when you’re trying to prevent damage in the first place.

 Mark the driveway.